Dennis Rader: Dolores Davis

-Rader had seen Dolores Davis (62) not far from where he lived, and stalked her for a while.
-Rader codenamed Davis "Project Dogside" because of the dog kennels north of her home.
-Rader "cased" the Davis home many times trying to figure out a plan, being unable to figure out a way to break in.
+Rader targeted Dolores Davis (62) after observing her not far from where he lived, referring to her as "Project Dogside" because of dog kennels north of her home.
+Rader "cased" Davis' residence many times trying to figure out a plan to gain entry.

-Rader used a Trappers Scout outing as cover for the murder.
-On January 18, 1991, the Trappers were having their annual "dead of winter" outing at Harvey County Park West.
+On January 18, 1991, the Trappers Scouts were having their annual "dead of winter" outing at Harvey County Park West.
 Rader went to the park and set up camp before fabricating a story and leaving.
-Rader then drove to his parents' house and got changed out of his Trappers Scout clothes.
-Rader then drove to Park City Baptist Church, to which he had a key because of his Boy Scouts duties.
-Rader left the church, walking through wheat fields and cutting through a cemetery to get to Davis's home.
-The severe cold drove Rader to break in by smashing the window rather than trying to break in more quietly.
+Rader drove to his parents' house and changed out of his Trappers Scouts uniform.
+He then drove to Park City Baptist Church, to which he had a key in relation to his scouting duties.
+Rader left the church, walked through adjoining wheat fields and cut through a cemetery to get to Davis' home.
+The severe cold drove Rader to break into the house by smashing the window rather than trying a quieter method.

-It was between 10:30 p.m. and 11 p.m. when Rader arrived at the Davis home, where he could see Davis reading through the window blinds.
-Rader waited until the lights had been out for a few minutes, then threw a cinder block through the sliding glass door.
-Davis ran out of her bedroom yelling.
-Rader used his wanted man ruse on her.
-He said he would tie her up and leave her, but take her car and some food after taking some time to warm up.
-Davis refused and told him to leave, at which point Rader informed her that he had a gun, a club, and a knife on his person.
-Davis then became cooperative.
-Rader obtained the keys to her car and rattled around in the kitchen, pretending to look for food.
-Rader believed that while he was tying her up with a pair of her pantyhose that Davis realized that he was going to kill her.
-She begged for her life, prompting Rader to strangle her with the pantyhose.
-Rader initially was going to stay and take photos with the body, but Davis had lied to him and said that somebody was coming soon, forcing him to leave sooner than he had planned.
+Between 10:30 p.m. and 11 p.m., Rader arrived at Davis' home, looked through her window blinds and saw her reading.
+Rader waited until the interior lights had been out for a few minutes before throwing a cinder block through the sliding glass door.
+Upon being confronted by Davis, Rader told her he would tie her up and leave her but take her car and some food.
+Davis refused and told him to leave, at which point Rader informed her that he had a gun, a club and a knife on his person; Davis became cooperative.
+Rader obtained the keys to Davis' car and ransacked the kitchen, pretending to look for food.
+Davis begged for her life, prompting Rader to strangle her with pantyhose.
+He initially intended to stay and take photos with Davis' body but left sooner than planned when Davis falsely told him she was expecting company.